zapatos24/senator_nlp_vote_prediction/README.md

 ROC: 0.8567
 ```

-ran with threshold of .6 (instead of .5) for a vote going yea instead of nay, f1 score gets up to random forest levels,
+I ran with threshold of .6 (instead of .5) for a vote going yea instead of nay, and our f1 score gets up to random
-with ROC a significant improvement over RF
+forest levels, but with a significant improvement in our ROC over the Random Forest model.

 ![XGB Hyper Confusion Matrix - Low Threshold](images/xgb_best_hyper_6_thresh_confusion_report.png)